Laid-back dog Rodney makes friends at the hospice

-Our volunteers play a part in every aspect of life in our hospices: they offer support, skills, kindness, care, raise money; they can be a friendly face helping in our shops and working on our receptions.
+Our volunteers play a part in every aspect of life in our hospices: they offer support, skills, kindness, care and they raise money; they can be a friendly face helping in our shops and working on our receptions.
 By generously giving their time, volunteers support our staff as they work to provide the outstanding levels of care for which we are well known.

 Inspired to become a Pilgrims’ volunteer?

 Visit pilgrimshospices.org/volunteer and look out for more stories and information throughout Volunteers’ Week!